MurilloGroupMSU/spartan/palettes.md

 | <span style = "color: #bcbd22;"> How easy is this to read?</span> <br> |  <span style = "color: #8c8b5b;"> How easy is this to read?</span> <br>|
 | <span style = "color: #17becf;"> How easy is this to read?</span> <br> |  <span style = "color: #708c5b;"> How easy is this to read?</span> <br>|

+To get started with spartan palettes

+The spartan palettes are grouped in the broad categories:
+* mixed color cycle for comparing data that has equal weight to the narrative,
+* single hue with a gradient in saturation or brightness indicating the same quantity with another variable changing (e.g., time or height),
+* an initial color for the most important data, followed by gray to signify equal background data,
+* an initial color for the most important data, followed by ever lighter grays to indicate decreasing importance,
+* color gradients that indicate something physically relevant (e.g., hot to cold).

 ____